sccn/sccn.github.io/Graveyard/TIPS_and_FAQ.md

 problem and to correct bugs when reported to us: Write to eeglab@sccn.ucsd.edu.

-#### What type of Matlab license should I buy to run EEGLAB?
+#### What type of MATLAB license should I buy to run EEGLAB?

-**Question:** When I ask the Mathworks salesman to sell me "only" a Matlab license, he gave me prices for Matlab, Simulink and Symbolic Math.
+**Question:** When I ask the Mathworks salesman to sell me "only" a MATLAB license, he gave me prices for MATLAB, Simulink and Symbolic Math.
 Do I need all these to run EEGLAB?
-**Answer:** No, you do not need all that, you only need Matlab.
+**Answer:** No, you do not need all that, you only need MATLAB.
 If possible, ask for an educationnal or even student version, as they are cheaper.
 For some spectral decompositions, you may also need the Data Processing toolbox which has to be purchased separately.
 We are